-So, in this post I am going to attempt to answer the following questions: (1.)
-What is Colorectal Cancer?
+May is Skin Cancer Awareness Month and the reason I chose this health issue is because so many people have misconceptions about this illness, so I wanted to shred some light on the disease.
+So, in this post I am will attempt to answer the following questions: (1.)
+What is it?
 (2.)
-Who does Colorectal Cancer affect?
+Who does it affect?
 (3.)
-How is Colorectal Cancer transmitted?
+How is it transmitted?
 (4.)
-What are the risk factors?
+What are the signs and symptoms of the disease?
 (5.)
-How is Colorectal Cancer treated?
-(6.)
-Can Colorectal Cancer be prevented?
+How is it treated? and (6.)
+How can it be prevented?
 Now, let’s begin:

 * My source is the American Cancer Society (www.cancer.org) and CDC (www.cdc.gov), which are very reliable sources.

 Skin cancer is the uncontrolled growth of abnormal skin cells.
 It occurs when unrepaired DNA damage to skin cells (most often caused by ultraviolet radiation from sunshine or tanning beds) triggers mutations, or genetic defects, that lead the skin cells to multiply rapidly and form malignant tumors.

 There are different types of skin cancer that a person can get, please see below for a list of skin cancers:

 - Basal and Squamous Cell Skin Cancer: These cancers are most often found in areas exposed to the sun, such as the head, neck, and arms, but they also can occur elsewhere.
 They are very common but are also usually very treatable.